princeqdolo231/learnJAVASCRIPT/javascriptAssignmentOne.md

 Lastly, Javascript is a programming language that run on both the browser and sever.

+Here are few important topics to look at in _JavaScriot_

 1. Variables and Data Types
 2. Arrays
 3. Objects Literals
-5. Methods for strings, arrays, objects, etc
+4. Methods for strings, arrays, objects, etc
-6. Loops - for, while, for...of, forEach, map
+5. Loops - for, while, for...of, forEach, map
-7. Conditionals (if, ternary & switch)
+6. Conditionals (if, ternary & switch)
-8. Functions (normal & arrow)
+7. Functions (normal & arrow)
-9. OOP (prototypes & classes)
+8. OOP (prototypes & classes)
+9. DOM selection
-10. DOM manipulation
+10. DOM Manipulation
 11. Events
-13. Basic form validation
+12. Basic form validation

+#### 1. Variables and Data Types
+Javascript variables is a containers used to stored data, in JavaScript their are three ways or mether we used to store variables.
+1. We use the **var** key word to stored data.
+2. We use the **let** key word to stored data.
+3. And we also use the **const** key word to stored data as well.